 Akira by Katsuhiro Otomo is a series that probably needs no introduction.
-It's a classic that still holds up to this day and it has only continued to grow in popularity since its release in the 80's.
-Not only is it one of the best sci-fi as well as cyberpunk manga to ever release, it has made a huge impact on the manga and anime industries and beyond.
+It's a classic that still holds up to this day and it has only continued to grow in popularity since its release in the 80s.
+Not only is it one of the best sci-fi as well as cyberpunk manga to ever release, but it has also made a huge impact on the manga and anime industries and beyond.

 Akira is an epic saga, set in a dystopian version of Tokyo that has been devastated by a thermonuclear attack.
 Biker gangs control the streets, while the wealthy and powerful are engaged in unethical experiments designed to unleash destructive supernatural powers on an unsuspecting populace.
 Akira continues to be one of the most prominent forces in post-apocalyptic fiction with its dark themes and groundbreaking premise.

-As mentioned earlier, Akira was written in the 80’s, but the story is set in 2019.
-If you have yet to read Akira, it’s interesting to read a story that takes place in about the same time we are living in now.
+As mentioned earlier, Akira was written in the ’80s, but the story is set in 2019.
+If you have yet to read Akira, it’s interesting to read a story that takes place in about the same time we are living now.
 To see how one person envisioned what our world would be like today, and how it compares to the world we currently live in, makes it that much more enjoyable to explore.